threatstack/authkeys/README.md

-You'll need an LDAP server that has a [schema](http://pig.made-it.com/ldap-openssh.html) installed for storing SSH keys as part of a record.
-Also, your LDAP server will need to use STARTTLS.
+You'll need an LDAP server that has a [schema](http://pig.made-it.com/ldap-openssh.html) installed for storing SSH keys as part of an entry.
+Also, your LDAP server will need to use STARTTLS over port 389, as opposed to LDAPS.

 ## Installation

 To build a binary, you can use `go get`:
 `go get -d github.com/threatstack/authkeys`.

-You'll need to put that binary in a directory (we use `/usr/sbin`) and make sure the binary is chmod'ed to `0555`.
+You'll need to put that binary somewhere (we use `/usr/sbin` because we make a package for it using [fpm](https://github.com/jordansissel/fpm)) and make sure the binary is chmod'ed to `0555`.

 Then, add to your `sshd_config`: